Table of Contents

 The new travel authorization applies to people who travel to any member country of Europe’s Schengen Zone (an area comprising 26 European states that officially abolished all passport and all other types of border control at their mutual borders in 1985) Currently, this zone includes 22 countries that are also members of the EU, four non-EU countries, plus three European micro-states.
-What this means is that as of January 2021, you need to register to enter:
+What this means is that you will need to register to enter:

 Note: Though Romania, Bulgaria, Croatia, and Cyprus aren’t currently Schengen countries, they are working toward joining this group and will be subject to the same requirements once they do.

 Which countries will NOT require the new ETIAS authroization in 2024?